Domoconnor/orange-corpus/09_Case.md

 ######Issues with Previous Iteration

-we found that it didn't fit in its intended base as the corners that were printed were too tight.
+We found that it didn't fit in its intended base as the corners that were printed were too tight.
 This is because in Base - Iteration 3 there were some plastic artefacts (misprints) left from its printing.

 A problem arose when the lid was tested, putting the board in with the shield on as well was not considered.
 Although the height was, the added size of the shield meant that it did not fit in the gap between the structures inside that were meant to hold the board in place.